Health pass & sanitary measures

 - Or recovery from COVID-19 attested by a positive RT-PCR or antigen test.

-If a health pass cannot be presented imperatively together with an identification, tickets will not be refunded.
+If a health pass cannot be presented, tickets will not be refunded.

 • Flow control